From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals: Experiments

 \subsubsection{Backbone Models.}

-To demonstrate the model-agnostic nature of CrossDenoise, we apply it to three representative collaborative filtering models: \textbf{GMF}~\cite{NeuMF}, which uses element-wise multiplication of user and item embeddings; \textbf{NeuMF}~\cite{NeuMF}, which combines GMF with multilayer perceptrons to model both linear and non-linear interactions; and \textbf{CDAE}~\cite{CDAE}, an autoencoder that reconstructs user interaction vectors from corrupted inputs.
-These cover key paradigms in recommendation.
+To demonstrate the model-agnostic nature of EARD, we apply it to three representative collaborative filtering models: \textbf{GMF}~\cite{NeuMF}, which uses element-wise multiplication of user and item embeddings; \textbf{NeuMF}~\cite{NeuMF}, which combines GMF with multilayer perceptrons to model both linear and non-linear interactions; and \textbf{CDAE}~\cite{CDAE}, an autoencoder that reconstructs user interaction vectors from corrupted inputs.